 A profit and loss statement is a detailed financial report that can show both you and your investors that you’re capable of earning money and where any production and operations costs are going.
 It demonstrates your ability to generate profit and redirect expenses appropriately, giving you key insights into your company’s financial health.

-Our guide will take you through all the steps you need to both create your first profit and loss statement, and get an error-free look at your company’s finances.
+Our guide will take you through all the steps you need to create your first profit and loss statement (free template included!) and get an error-free look at your company’s finances.

 So Wait… What Is a Profit and Loss Statement?